revaturelabs/interviewquestions/Python/Python - File Handling/Write.md

   <blockquote>

  - `seek()` method is used to set the position of file pointer.
- - A file pointer denotes the position of file contents to be read or written.The file handler is called as a file pointer.
+ - A file pointer denotes the position of the file contents to be read or written.The file handler is called as a file pointer.
  - `tell()` method is used to return the current position of a file pointer.

     </blockquote>